alphasoftwarebg/zzzserver-c-driver/README.md

   result);                                // result buffer of type char*
 ~~~~~~~~

-Returned result encoded in utf-8
+Returned result encoded in the utf-8